 So, what's next?

-.
+The road show.
 Pure Storage executives, along with their bankers, will travel around the country (and the world) to pitch the business to institutional investors that typically invest large chunks of money in initial public offerings.
 The time from S-1 to 1st day of trading, from previous examples:

 - Etsy: 43 days to IPO on 4/16/15

 - Apigee: 35 days to IPO on 4/24/15

 - Fitbit: 42 days to IPO on 6/18/15

 Given this, we should expect to Pure Storage to price and trade for the first time around September 23rd (assuming no extraneous factors, such as we have recently seen with recent market movements).

 What factors should we take into account for the IPO?

 Thanks to research from (recently retired) EquityZen intern Russell Lange, we can look at some average VC-backed IPOs from the past few years. some highlights of his recent blog post: